OpenAI Reasoning Model Disproves 80 Year Old Erdős Math Conjecture

 External (Fields Medalist Tim Gowers and others)

 This milestone validates the shift toward reasoning models that use test-time compute (allocating extra processing power during inference) to solve frontier research problems.
 Unlike specialized systems, this model autonomously connected concepts from algebraic number theory to resolve a geometric question.
-It follows the GPT-5.5 feature set, which introduced the self-correction loops.
+It follows the GPT-5.5 feature set.

-While the proof is an internal milestone, OpenAI is using these results to test how models can contribute to biology and materials science.
-This capability mirrors the GPT-Rosalind launch, suggesting a future where reasoning models act as autonomous research partners.
-You can review the verified proof and companion remarks online.
+OpenAI is using these results to test how models can contribute to biology and materials science.
+This capability echoes the GPT-Rosalind launch, pointing to reasoning models acting as autonomous research partners.
+The researchers detailed the discovery and human-AI collaboration on the OpenAI Podcast.

 OpenAI